EconomyLens.com

 Related

-Another growing US-based brand, Evereden, sells products for pre-teens such as face mists, toners, and moisturizers and claims annual sales of over 100 million dollars.
+Another growing US-based brand, Evereden, sells products for pre-teens such as face mists, toners, and moisturisers, claiming annual sales of over 100 million dollars.
 Fifteen-year-old American YouTuber Salish Matter unveiled her brand Sincerely Yours in October, drawing tens of thousands of people — and police reinforcements — to a launch event at a New Jersey mall.
 “Children’s skin does not need cosmetics, apart from daily hygiene products — toothpaste and shower gel — and sun cream when there is exposure,” said Laurence Coiffard, a researcher at the University of Nantes in France who co-runs the Cosmetics Watch website.

 Child-focused beauty products are part of a broad society-wide trend.
 Many girls in Gen Alpha — a marketing term for youngsters born between 2010 and 2024 — are adopting skincare, make-up, and hair routines more typical of older teenagers or their mothers.
 The most precocious have become known as “Sephora Kids” — a reference to the popular French beauty retailer — as they seek to copy popular TikTok or YouTube influencers, some of whom are as young as seven.
-Coiffard cited research showing child users of adult cosmetics and creams had a higher risk of developing skin allergies in later life, as well as being exposed to endocrine disruptors and phytoestrogens which can disrupt hormone development.
+Coiffard cited research showing child users of adult cosmetics and creams had a higher risk of developing skin allergies in later life, as well as being exposed to endocrine disruptors and phytoestrogens, which can disrupt hormone development.

 Molly Hales, an American dermatologist at Northwestern University in Chicago, spent several months posing on TikTok as a girl of 13 who was interested in beauty routines.
 After creating a profile and liking several videos made by minors, the algorithm of the Chinese-owned site “saturated” her and fellow researcher Sarah Rigali.
 The duo went on to watch 100 videos in total from 82 different profiles.
 In one, a child smeared 14 different products on her face before developing a burning rash.
 Another showed a girl supposedly rising at 4:30 am to complete her skincare and make-up routine before school.
 The most popular videos were titled “Get Ready with Me,” with the routines featuring on average six different products, often including adult anti-ageing creams, with an average combined cost of 168 dollars.

 “I was shocked by the scope of what I was seeing in these videos, especially the sheer number of products that these girls were using,” Hales told AFP.
-Her research was published in US journal Pediatrics in June.
+Her research was published in the US journal Pediatrics in June.
 Several “disproportionately represented” brands, such as Glow, Drunk Elephant, or The Ordinary, market themselves as healthy, supposedly natural alternatives to chemical-laden competitors.
 The top 25 most-viewed videos analysed by Hales contained products with an average of 11 and a maximum of 21 potentially irritating active ingredients for pediatric skin.

-Pierre Vabres, a member of the French Society of Dermatology, believes there is also a pernicious psychological effect of exposing children to beauty routines — and then seeking to sell them products.
+Pierre Vabres, a member of the French Society of Dermatology, believes there is also a pernicious psychological effect of exposing children to beauty routines and then seeking to sell them products.
 “There’s a risk of giving the child a false image of themselves, even eroticised, in which they are ‘an adult in miniature’ who needs to think about their appearance in order to feel good,” he told journalists in Paris this month.

 © 2024 AFP